-It may seem a little early to begin working on your winter wardrobe, but as the soldering sun of summer days starts to slowly fade, now is the perfect opportunity to capitalise on a head start.
+Although we may have been in denial for a little too long; the soldering sun of summer days have finally faded and winter is truly upon us.
 While I'm not one to dwell on the past, last year's cold weather season didn't provide us with much opportunity to experiment – thanks, of course, to the loungewear pandemic.
-Which is why when the winter fashion trends of 2021 started to appear on sartorial trailblazers across the globe, you can rest assured I was taking note.
+So, when the winter fashion trends of 2021 started to appear on sartorial trailblazers across the globe, you can rest assured I was taking note.

 Image credit: @leiasfez; CAMILLA AND MARC pant.